jagthedrummer/going_serverless/going_serverless.md

 ## Monolithic Architecture

-* A single Lambda function
+* A single Lambda
 handles multiple concerns

 * Multiple API Gateway
-enpoints map to one Lambda
+endpoints map to one Lambda

 * Cold start will be slow